2020 Mustang filly

-Frosting is an 8 month old, Mustang filly.
-She was seized along with three other horses, one of them her dam, by Animal Control in Snohomish County.
-Frosting was nursing, so she was less affected by starvation than the rest of her friends.
-She arrived as a wooly little thing and has finally shed away her long matted coat and has a smooth coat.
+Frosting is pretty little Mustang filly, who was seized along with three other horses, one of them her dam, by Animal Control in Snohomish County.
+During her neglect, Frosting was nursing, so she was less affected by starvation than the rest of her friends.
+She arrived at SAFE as a woolly little thing but eventually she shed away her long matted coat and has a smooth coat.
 Frosting is currently in at a foster home in Hobart, WA with her friend Fancy.
 She’s very friendly and curious, and has a bright future ahead of her.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.